 Center for Memory and Brain

-Howard Eichenbaum, Director, Center for Memory and Brain; Director, Center for Neuroscience; Professor of Psychology; University Professor, is an internationally recognized leader in neuropsychology of memory in animals and characterization of memory coding properties of neurons.
+Howard Eichenbaum, Director, Center for Memory and Brain; William Fairfield Warren Distinguished Professor, is an internationally recognized leader in neuropsychology of memory in animals and characterization of memory coding properties of neurons.

-Michael Hasselmo, Associate Director, Center for Memory and Brain; Professor of Psychology, is an internationally known leader in computationaland experimental analyses of neural circuits that mediate memory and in the pharmacology of memory.
+Michael Hasselmo, Associate Director, Center for Memory and Brain; Professor of Psychological and Brain Sciences; Director, Center for Systems Neuroscience, is an internationally known leader in computationaland experimental analyses of neural circuits that mediate memory and in the pharmacology of memory.

 Nancy Kopell, Professor of Mathematics, is an expert on neural dynamics, and is especially interested in neural rhythms and their functions.

-Chantal E Stern, Professor of Psychology and faculty member at the MGH-NMR Center, is an expert in human brain imaging of memory systems.
+Chantal E Stern, Professor of Psychological and Brain Sciences and faculty member at the MGH-NMR Center, is an expert in human brain imaging of memory systems.